miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Restored Domination Command and Sleep, Dementation Veil and Voice.
 +Changed Cadaverous Flesh history and occult heal rate accordingly.
 +Lowered Bloodbuff effect to two points and corrected info symbol.
-+Disabled true sight for Vick, Killer, Cathayan and Blood Guardian.
++Disabled true sight for killer, Vick, Cathayan and Blood Guardian.
 +Adjusted Blood Shot and Boil damages and added missing Boil sound.
 +Restored Potence effects and made it stack correctly with strength.
 +Changed active discpline durations to fit better to graphic effect.
 +Improved stat messages for Auspex, Fortidude, Potence and Protean.
 +Changed Close to the Beast history because of wolf warform issues.
 +Shortened Bat's Communion to work with Beastmistress history too.
++Added Blood Malady effect to supernaturals immune to Blood Theft.
 Made indirect disciplines not traceable and NPCs comfort loud ones.
 Fixed disciplines for non-humans and Protean claw effects and icons.
 Renamed Bloodsuckers' to Bats' Communion and Purge to Blood Purge.